“True peace is not merely the absence of tension: it is the presence of justice.”

 Five years later, Ramarley’s mother, Constance Malcolm, has not let up her call for justice for the killing of her son.
 “The settlement is no justice.
 Money can’t bring my son back.
 And the lifetime of pain that this city has caused me, there’s no money that can fix that.
 I will always continue to fight no matter what the outcome is, because I’m still fighting for these cops to be fired.
 Even after that I will still continue to fight.”

 The trial this week presents another chance to make Officer Haste take responsibility for his deadly actions.
 Communities United for Police Reform organized supporters to court this week in his NYPD administrative trial.
 They are packing the court to stand with Ramarley’s family and demand NYPD fire Haste and the 12+ other officers involved.

 Every day this week at 10am, supporters of Ramarley and his family packed the courthouse at NYPD headquarters demanding justice and accountability.
 MomRising’s VP and Chief Partnership & Diversity Officer, Monifa Bandele, attended in solidarity on Monday and today.
 Tomorrow, Friday Jan 20th, will be the last day of the hearing.

 No mother should lose their child to police violence.
 They shouldn’t fear that their sons and daughters will be shot by those sworn to protect them.
-Let us stand so that the presence of justice can make itself known, for Ramarley Graham and for the black men and women who have lost and continue to lose their lives to police violence and systemic oppression.
+Let us stand so that the presence of justice can make itself known, for Ramarley Graham and for the Black men and women who have lost and continue to lose their lives to police violence and systemic racism.